MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 This review primarily focuses on the interrelated decisions for these Azure resources.

-- Azure App Service plan
+- App Service plan
-- Azure App Service for Web Apps
+- App Service for Web Apps

 There are other Azure offerings associated with App Service, such as Azure Functions and Azure Logic Apps.
 Those offerings are out of scope for this article.
 App Service Environments (ASE) is also out of scope.
 ASE is referenced occasionally to help clarify features or options of the core App Service offerings.